-What started as a small fishing village around the year 1200, has become one of the most visited cities in Europe.
+When you think of Amsterdam, forget about the drugs and the Red Light District.
+What started as a small fishing village around the year 1200 has now become one of the most visited cities in Europe and for a good reason.
 Amsterdam’s museums, culture and architecture are just few of the reasons I wanted to come here.
 Well, that and the curiosity about those wooden clogs.

 Based on my experience so far, arriving in Amsterdam from the airport is the easiest and most convenient process.
 Once you get past all the necessary checks at the airport, you are walking into the train station.
 It’s so simple.
 You buy a ticket, get on the train and after a short ride, you are in the centre of the city.

 Outside the station on the Amsterdam side, there are trams, buses and a tourism kiosk.
-Basically everything you need when you arrive in a new city.
+Everything you need when you arrive in a new city is right in front of you.
 If only it was this easy in all the places.

 The architecture in Amsterdam is something that I didn’t fully appreciate until I got there.
-I’ve seen images of the buildings, the canals and everyone riding bikes pretty much everywhere.
-All of it made Amsterdam look a bit like a slightly Scandinavian version of Venice, without the gondoliers.
+I’ve seen images of the buildings, the canals and everyone riding bikes everywhere.
+All of it made Amsterdam look a bit like a Scandinavian version of Venice, without the gondoliers.

 Once we arrived in Amsterdam, however, I noticed the little quirks that are so typical of the architecture here.
 At a closer inspection, you’ll notice that some buildings are narrower, some are uneven and most of them have these hooks on the top, just under the roof.

-The houses were used as businesses as well and many merchants used them as storage for goods.
+Most of the Amsterdam buildings of that time functioned as businesses and residences.
+Many merchants also used them as storage for goods.
 You can see the doors at canal level that once provided an easy access from boats to the house.
 During the boom, the city revamped the canal structure to accommodate the flow and distribution of goods through Amsterdam.

 I love visiting museums and as far as Amsterdam’s museums go, there is plenty to choose for everyone.
 As we didn’t have a lot of time there, we decided to hit a variety of them.